akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m4_readme.txt

 ### Grading

 To check if the game meets the assignemnt requirements, the project can be run with the executive files, or opened in Unity and run in developer mode.
 The project includes only one scene, **demo**.

-The player movement can be controlled with arrow keys of the keyboard, character switch is performed with the `t` key.

-Match Target is performed with the left `ctrl` key when the root-motion dude is in the proximity of the button.

-Toggle UI panel is performed with Escape button.

-The Door-prefabs are located one after another on the right side of the scene relative to the start position of the characters.

-Behind each animatable Door there's a Collectable sphere.

-Player can collect all pink spheres and throw them one by one until he has no more left.

-The throwing animation is activated by pressing left alt button ("Fire2").
+The scene is using a fixed camera for the purpose of this assignment.